UPDATE OCTOBER 21

 To me, it’s a magic time with Humpbacks, Southern Rights, Minkys and the mighty Blue whales all travelling through the Bay.
 And many of the mothers have babies in tow.
+There’s currently a Southern Right whale and her baby who have been in Geographe Bay for 41 days!
 It’s the time of year – every year – where I really don’t want to go anywhere else but my own backyard!

-However, I will be heading inland into WA’s Great Southern for a few days this month to see WA’s 52 square kilometre Lake Dumbleyung – a salt lake that spends most of its time totally dry!
+However, I did travel inland into WA’s Great Southern for a few days this month to see WA’s 52 square kilometre Lake Dumbleyung – a salt lake that spends most of its time totally dry!

-Heavy rain this winter has reportedly filled it.
-So it’s a rare opportunity to enjoy this sight!
+Heavy rain this winter has filled it.
+So it was a rare opportunity to enjoy this sight!
 The remote Lake was made famous back in the 1960’s when Britain’s Donald Campbell broke the water speed record in his Bluebird boat travelling at a speed of 444.66 kilometres per hour.

-I’ll be staying in a nearby town in a unique hotel that has been developed in an old flour mill!
-So another little travel blog for you in the making!
+I stayed in a nearby town in a unique hotel that has been developed in an old flour mill!
+See my September 9 blog – ‘Another gilded cage holiday’.

 UPDATE AUGUST 18